- Table Modes

 do not have a certain tag.
 Alt/Option can be combined with

 either Ctrl or Shift (e.g. clicking with Ctrl+Alt

 will result in adding a new search term that is negated).

 On Anki 2.1.39+, you can also hold down both Ctrl and

-Shift when clicking a search term to replace all occurences of the
+Shift together when clicking a search term to replace all occurrences of the

 same kind of search with the new one.

 Let's say you had previously typed in a complicated search expression like

 and now want to perform the same search for your Urdu deck.
 You can hold down